MelinaSoula/MelinaSoula/README.md

 ### Hi there 👋, I'm Melina.

-I'm a passionate mathematicican mathematics graduate with an M.Sc. in Theoretical Computer Science and Control Theory.
+I'm a passionate mathematicican, with a M.Sc. in Theoretical Computer Science and Control Theory.
 I've found my passion in Data Science and Artificial Intelligence, aiming to make meaningful contributions in this field.

 ---